kiran03-jagadeesh/LU-Decomposition/README.md

 ## Result:
 Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.

-# LU Decomposition without zero on the diagonal
+# LU Decomposition to solve a matrix

 ## AIM:
-To write a program to find the LU Decomposition of a matrix.
+To write a program to use LU Decomposition to solve a matrix.

 ## Equipments Required:
 1. Hardware – PCs